 Through the first year or so, your baby’s main source of nutrition will be breastmilk or formula, but between four to six months old, your baby may begin showing signs that they are ready to start exploring new flavors and textures.
 Introducing solids to your child is one of the earliest steps you will take to introducing healthy eating habits.

-When do should I start my baby on solid foods?
+When should I start my baby on solid foods?

-Babies typically are introduced to solid foods between 4 and 6 months old.
-Each child will reach this milestone when they are ready.
+Babies typically are introduced to solid foods between 4 and 6 months old, but each child will reach this milestone when they are ready.
 Children should not start solids earlier than 4 months because they haven’t developed the skills needed to move solid foods around and swallow.
 Families are encouraged to have an open dialogue with their child’s doctor and to take notice of signs their baby shows that they may be ready.
 Signs include:

 - They can sit up well while supported in an infant chair or high chair